Aeroluna/LunaCoopMod/README.md

 Grants a unique to trait to the Infested Banshee other than just burrowing for energy.
 Borrowing from the P2 idea of ferrying around infested, this upgrade lets Infested Banshees carry around and throw Broodlings.
 Combined with the new move speed upgrade, these things turn into Brood Lords with turbo boosters.
 Should make the tech required to build them feel more worth it.

+- Added 100 max energy to Infested Liberators.
+- Regenerates energy by consuming nearby Infested Troopers or Infested Civilians.
+Normal means of energy regeneration are suppressed.

+Added a new mechanic to Infested Liberators that lets them eat Infested to empower their weapons, similar to Infested Siege Tanks.

 - Added Defender Mode ability to Infested Liberators.
   - Uses a slightly slower attack speed version of the Liberator AG weapon.
   - Has a Volatile Spray weapon, which sprays enemies with acid, leaving behind a pool that deals damage and slows, but requires energy to use.

-I know they were originally meant to be Valkyries, but hey, they're Liberators, so give them Defender Mode!
+I know they were originally meant to be Valkyries, but hey, they ended up as Liberators, so give them Defender Mode!
 Defender Mode covers significantly less ground than an Infested Siege Tank, but it has more DPS.

 - Added Volatile Fuel passive, which increases attack and movement speed by 25% while attacking with Cloud Dispersal at the cost of 2 energy per second.